Also known as: Plasma Thromboplastin Antecedent (PTA) Deficiency; Rosenthal syndrome.

-Factor XI deficiency (also known as PTA deficiency) is a bleeding disorder characterised by easy bruising, and abnormal bleeding after dental work, surgery, and injury.
-In women it can also cause heavy or prolonged bleeding during menstrual periods and after childbirth.
+Factor XI deficiency is a autosomal recessive bleeding disorder characterised by easy bruising; and abnormal bleeding after surgery and trauma; and menorrhagia and post-partum haemorrhage in women.
 Although symptoms vary widely, the condition is usually mild and can be treated effectively.

 Please click on the titles to open and close the following information sections.